kimmykokonut/job-journey/README.md

 ## Stretch Goals
 * Add edit form to update/add to application status
 * Have option to display data as boring spreadsheet
+* I built this with dark mode in mind, it would be nice to add a slider and tweak the light mode a bit.

 ## Contact and Support